premchander-revature/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 </details>

 ---
-15.How many types of spring beans are there - Duplicate Question ?
+15.How many types of spring beans are there - Duplicate Question?

 ![Complex](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Complex%20(2).svg)